Assassins (musical): Versions

-The three versions (original, London and Broadway) were not identical, as roles were combined, and the song "Something Just Broke" was new to the London production.
+The three versions of Assassins (original, London, and Broadway) are not identical, as some roles were combined, and the song "Something Just Broke" was new to the London production.
 In 1991, Theatre Communications Group published the libretto, which did not feature "Something Just Broke".

 The current licensed version of the musical reflects the 2004 Broadway revival.
 Although the script does not combine The Balladeer and Oswald into a single role, many productions have followed the revival in doing so.